As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 - Seek social proof from existing customers (social shares, referrals, and a comprehensive review of certain products)

-- Have tier-based rewards systems (for instance, if they promote your product, get a valuable referral, and are frequently participating in your sales campaigns, they get a high-value freebie—for just a social share, they could earn a flat 10% off any product)
+- Have tier-based rewards systems (for instance, if they promote your product, get a valuable referral, and are frequently participating in your eCommerce sales campaigns, they get a high-value freebie—for just a social share, they could earn a flat 10% off any product)

-Hey, you'll love this: 14 eCommerce Loyalty Programs Backed By Science (Examples)
+Check out: 14 eCommerce Loyalty Programs Backed By Science (Examples)

 4. Find channels that drive relevant traffic

-To attract leads that can become customers in the eCommerce funnel, figure out where the best traffic is coming from.
+To attract leads that can become customers in the eCommerce marketing funnel, figure out where the best traffic is coming from.

 Next, see the average session duration, pages per session, and bounce rate.